alex1701c/EmojiRunner/README.md

 ![Search for emojis](https://raw.githubusercontent.com/alex1701c/Screenshots/master/EmojiRunner/search_with_prefix.png)

 #### Configure settings
-You can search for emojis, set the unicode level (later versions can not be displayed) and you can disable categories
+You can search for emojis, set the unicode level (later versions can not be displayed) and you can enable/disable categories
 ![Search for emojis](https://raw.githubusercontent.com/alex1701c/Screenshots/master/EmojiRunner/config.png)
 *The sorting of the favourites inside Krunner does not work as intended, (they are not always sorted by relevance).
 Help is appreciated!*